 Here are some practical ideas:

-Scaling idea: we desperately need a Speakers for Schools programme for alternative provision (AP) schools, which doesn’t send Hermione Granger types to talk about the exams they took, but encourages people who perhaps left school at 16 and made their own way to a happy and successful life.
+We desperately need a Speakers for Schools programme for alternative provision (AP) schools, which doesn’t send Hermione Granger types to talk about the exams they took, but encourages people who, perhaps, left school at 16 and made their own way to a happy and successful life.

-- London Village Network: Catch22 is proud to be incubating this organisation led by Rachael Box, who founded it when she asked the boys who were smoking weed outside her daughters’ window what they were going to do with their lives.
+Catch22 is proud to be incubating the London Village Network, led by Rachael Box, who founded it when she asked the boys who were smoking weed outside her daughters’ window what they were going to do with their lives.
 Rachael asked a few people she knew to come and give 20 minute talks about how they got into the job they were in, and the rest is history.
 She’s developed a digital platform through which anyone can ‘give an hour’, in an environment where the young people are already comfortable.
 It’s just old fashioned youth work, based on trust and relationships, but making use of new technology and the reality of modern lives.